Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Storage.DefenderCloud.md

 ## DESCRIPTION

-Microsoft Defender for Storage provides additional security for storage accounts.
+Microsoft Defender for Storage analyzes data and control plane logs from protected Storage Sccounts.

-Protection is provided by:
+Which allows Microsoft Defender for Cloud to surface findings with details of the security threats and contextual information.

-- Continuously analyzing data and control plane logs from protected storage accounts.
+Additionally, Microsoft Defender for Storage provides security extensions to analyze data stored within Storage Accounts:

-- Malicious scanning by performing a full malware scan on uploaded content in near real time, leveraging Microsoft Defender Antivirus capabilities.
+- Antimalware scanning of uploaded content in near real time, leveraging Microsoft Defender Antivirus capabilities.
-- Sensitive data threat detection by a smart sampling method to find resources with sensitive data.
+- Sensitive data threat detection to find resources with sensitive data.

-Which allows Microsoft Defender for Cloud to discover and mitigate potential threats.
+Microsoft Defender for Storage can be enabled on a per subscription or per resource basis.

-Security findings for onboarded storage accounts shows up in Defender for Cloud with details of the security threats with contextual information.
+Enabling at the subscription level is recommended because it protects current and future Storage Accounts.

-Microsoft Defender for Storage can be enabled at the resource level, but the general recommandation is to enable it at the subscription level and by doing so ensures all storage accounts in the subscription will be protected, including future ones.
-However, enabling it at resource level can be done to protect a specific storage account or  apply custom settings to a storage account.
+However, enabling at the resource level may be prefered for specific Storage Account to apply custom settings.

 ## RECOMMENDATION